Aliasing-Free Neural Audio Synthesis: Experiments

 \subsubsection{Effectiveness of the Anti-Aliased Modules}

-The objective evaluation results on the test signal benchmark are shown in Table~\ref{tab:results-test-signal-module}.
-For the activation function, the widely used LeakyReLU, popularized by HiFi-GAN~\cite{HiFiGAN}, introduced the most aliasing artifacts, followed by the now commonly used SnakeBeta.
-In contrast, ELU reduced aliasing artifacts by smoothing the sharp nonlinearity of ReLU with an exponential transition, but still performed slightly worse than our proposed ADAA SnakeBeta.
-For the upsampling layer, the randomly initialized ConvTranspose obtained the worst performance, introducing both the ``mirrored'' aliasing artifacts and ``tonal artifact''.
-Although the linear and nearest interpolations can mitigate this issue to some extent, their effectiveness remains limited, since they introduce additional ``filter artifact'' due to their poor filter designs, as we discussed in Section~\ref{sec:analysis}.
+The objective evaluation results on the test signal benchmark are illustrated in Table~\ref{tab:results-test-signal-module}.
+For the activation function, LeakyReLU introduced the most aliasing artifacts, followed by SnakeBeta.
+Applying oversampling to SnakeBeta consistently mitigated aliasing artifacts, with higher oversampling factors yielding better results.
+Notably, our ADAA SnakeBeta without oversampling achieved anti-aliasing performance comparable to SnakeBeta with a $2\times$ oversampling factor.
+In contrast, ELU reduced aliasing artifacts by smoothing the sharp nonlinearity of ReLU with an exponential transition, performing slightly better than ADAA SnakeBeta.
+However, by combining ADAA SnakeBeta with a $2\times$ oversampling factor, our proposed method achieved the lowest average AHR, demonstrating its effectiveness.
+For the upsampling layer, the randomly initialized ConvTranspose obtained the worst performance, as it introduced both the ``mirrored'' aliasing artifacts and ``tonal artifact''.
+Although the linear and nearest interpolations can mitigate these issues to some extent, their effectiveness remains limited, since they introduce additional ``filter artifact'' due to their poor filter frequency responses, as we discussed in Section~\ref{sec:analysis}.

-To better illustrate the effectiveness of the proposed ADAA SnakeBeta, we further conducted a case study by passing a sine sweep through different activation functions with various oversampling factors, as shown in Figure~\ref{fig:sine-sweep-case-study}.
-It can be observed that our ADAA SnakeBeta with only $2\times$ oversampling can achieve a similar level of aliasing suppression compared with SnakeBeta with $4\times$ oversampling, confirming its effectiveness.